-- Discuss the concept of virtual performance review during weekly and monthly meetings to minimize the negativity surrounding it.
+- Discuss the performance review concept during weekly and monthly meetings to minimize the negativity surrounding it.

 - Prepare your remote employees for future virtual performance reviews by sending out a short guide.

-- Organize a virtual performance review mock-up to show your remote employees what to expect.
+- Organize a performance review mock-up to show your employees what to expect.

-- Some might be juggling toddlers, work from home, and household chores.
+Some might be juggling toddlers, working from home, and household chores.